 Such research and tracking methods can help increase the conversion of an online store and a better user experience.

 User Behavior Tracking with Heatmap Analytics Tools

 These tracking tool collects data and segments it by the type of device used to view a website and the behavior of users on it.

 An additional advantage of these, is the capability to track behavioral interactions with all dynamic website elements (pop-ups, menus, etc).
 Again, everything happens in real-time.

-These heat maps processing website tracking data, not only detect the place where clicks happen, but also records their sequence.
+These heat maps processing website tracking data, not only detect the place where clicks happen but also record their sequence.
 The analytics tool divides a page into 5 parts on a percentage basis and tracks the number of clicks in each of them.
-It also tracks the scroll depth that is also a very important aspect of the behavior of users.
+It also tracks the scroll depth which is also a very important aspect of the behavior of users.
 You can use this data on user behavior to define the most suitable spots (the areas with maximum clicks) for placing important information.

 Let’s talk more about the numbers and results we obtained by tracking and researching the user experience and behavior on the pages of various web resources.